alteryx/compose/README.md

 <br><p align="center"><img width=90% src="docs/source/images/workflow.png" alt="Compose" /></p><br>

-By automating the early stage of the ML pipeline, our end user can easily define a task and solve it.
+By automating the early stage of the machine learning pipeline, our end user can easily define a task and solve it.
 See the [documentation](https://compose.alteryx.com) for more information.

 ## Install
 Compose can be installed for Python 3.6 or later by running the following command: